Skip to content

 What do I receive at the end of New Design?

 A complete, documented blueprint: target architecture, UX/UI concept, data model, infrastructure plan, and the justified decisions behind them (Architecture Decision Records).
-No black boxes – every decision is traceable, and the blueprint belongs to you.
+Every decision is traceable, and the blueprint belongs to you.

 Does the blueprint belong to me, or does it create vendor lock-in?